yarahal/keravis/README.md

 # keravis

-keravis is a high-level API for ConvNet visualizations in Keras.
+keravis is a high-level API for CNN feature visualizations in Keras.
 As of v1.0, it supports visualizations of

 1. Convolutional layer activations
 2. 2-dimensional feature space representations